periskope-org/maytapi-deno/MessageSendingOperationsApi.md

 let body:.MessageSendingOperationsApiPhoneIdSendMessagePostRequest = {
   // string | ID of the phone registered to the product, assigned by the database automatically.
 Can be obtained by calling ***GET listPhones***.
   phoneId: "12",
-  // SendMessageBody | - to_number should start with country code without any special characters. - For group conversations you need to pass group.id to to_number.
+  // PhoneIdSendMessagePostRequest | - to_number should start with country code without any special characters. - For group conversations you need to pass group.id to to_number.
 Ex: **\"905301234567-1574073754@g.us\"** - If the message to be sent is just a text message, it can be put directly to ***message*** parameter in the body  - **For media and group message examples please look at \'Request body examples\' section below.** - For Product messages you need to create your products from WhatsApp Business Phone app and find your product id with **_/catalog** endpoints.
-  sendMessageBody: {
+  phoneIdSendMessagePostRequest: {
-    toNumber: "905301234567",
+    toNumber: "toNumber_example",
+    type: "text",
     message: null,
-    type: "text",
   },
 };